 Categories that can be associated with a document.
 By default, an account will have no tags in it.
 These must be added as required.
 You can search using the Tags applied to your documents.

 Rules that manage how your document can be accessed by readers.

-Custom toolbar's that you can create to link together a suite of document and sites or aid navigation.
+The custom toolbar's that you can create to link together a suite of documents and sites or aid navigation.